 These rules are applicable to patients over the age of nine.
 [Bestbets]

-All patients being admitted to ITU (altered level of consciousness, distracting injury or unconscious) will have spinal precautions maintained until cleared by the relevant in-patient team
+All patients being admitted to ITU (Δ level of consciousness or distracting injury) will have spinal precautions maintained until cleared by the relevant in-patient team.

 All patients with blunt trunk trauma whose neck has not been cleared should have imaging of dorsal and lumbosacral spine.
 Maintain spinal precautions until imaging completed at a later time - not necessarily before transfer to ITU - unless early high suspicion of spinal injury.